Redmine renames my files, it shouldn't.

 I think that the common use case is to handle files through the web interface and the uncommon case is to handle them directly in the filesystem.
 So a helper for the uncommon case would be enough.

-#3 Updated by Nistor B. almost 8 years ago
+#3 Updated by Nistor B. about 8 years ago

 From rails guide http://guides.rubyonrails.org/security.html there is a suggestion:

 _# Finally, replace all non alphanumeric, underscore # or periods with underscore name.gsub! /[^\w\.\-]/, '_' This is what is generating this bug._

 This is recommended as best practice but really it isn't.

 I worked PHP for a while and the 2 best security books on PHP do not mention character replacement on upload.

 Unfortunately this replacement is generating unwanted/unexpected user behavior in my opinion it's indeed a bug.

 The better solution is to validate the file name.

 We should decide what characters should be allowed in the file name( space, alfa-numerics, underscore etc. ) and validate the file name accordingly.